 From my perspective, this is very important work, and a component of a larger portfolio of interventions.
 “Data Ethics,” on the other hand, is concerned with interventions throughout the data supply chain – from data ingest (creation of data from sensors and ingestion from existing data, systems, or humans), storage, data aggregation and pre-processing, analysis, model building, model deployment / use, sharing/selling the data, and disposal.

-In fairness, Data Ethics does not address this full spectrum either, but it goes further than AI Ethics at addressing root causes.
+In fairness, Data Ethics does not address this full spectrum either, but it goes further than Responsible AI at addressing root causes.
 For example, when individuals who might be entering data in the field don’t have a connection to what happens to that data later in its lifecycle, how it might inform significant decisions, organizations can often suffer from a ‘garbage-in, garbage-out’ problem.
-Often, this cultural failure to have those entering data do so with sufficient care and consistency is not in-scope for AI Ethics, while it is in-scope for Data Ethics because it’s an issue with data provenance.
+Often, this cultural failure to have those entering data do so with sufficient care and consistency is not in-scope for Responsible AI, while it is in-scope for Data Ethics because it’s an issue with data provenance.